AceDataCloud/MidjourneyAPI/docs/midjourney_tasks_api_integration_guide.md

 ### Response Example

-After a successful request, the API will return the detailed information of the image task here.
+Upon successful request, the API will return the detailed information of the image task.
 For example:

 ```json
 {